U.S. jumps into pea market | The Western Producer

 Penner said average yellow pea bids are $15 per bu. with individual bids as high as $17.

-Those are record high prices but farmers holding out for even better values.
+Those are record high prices but farmers are holding out for even better values.

 Vipond said 2020-21 was a good year for growers and they are in the financial position to wait out the market.